Falcon Leadership Institute

 - Build connections on campus with your instructors, life design coach, student cohort coordinators and the Marvin Center for Student Leadership

 - Develop the confidence, ability and passion to be an active and engaged leader

 - Gain skills most sought after by future employers, including decision making, communication and ability to work in a team structure

 Incoming students are eligible to apply for FLI!
-The application deadiline is May 21st, 2021 at 11:59 PM.
+The application can be found at the top of this webpage.